jareware/chilipie-kiosk/first-boot.md

 ## Adjusting your resolution

 If the display auto-detection fails and chooses a funky default resolution for you, [there's a few things you can do](https://www.opentechguides.com/how-to/article/raspberry-pi/28/raspi-display-setting.html) to try and fix that.

+## Replacing the boot graphics

+The image that's displayed while the kiosk is starting can be changed by just replacing `background.png` in the home directory.

+To change the default chilipie-kiosk boot graphics to a nice doge, for example, try `wget -O background.png https://bit.ly/2w1P4Il`.